FrancescoAiello01/basic-react-practice/README.md

 # Practice React App

-This is a small, basic app I used when learning react
+This is a small, basic app I used when learning react.
+It's really more a playground than a reasonably written app.
+The way things are implemented here aren't necessarily how they should be.
+Most components and files were built in a fairly unnecessarily modulated/complicated way to leverage different possible functions the react library offers.
   - Free free to leverage in any way to aid your learning/development process

-Please keep in mind that the way things are implemented here aren't necessarily how they should be.
-Most components and files were built in a fairly unnecessarily modulated/complicated way to leverage different possible functions of react.

 ### How to use